 Things to Do in Belton

 You’re in for a relaxing time in beautiful Belton.
-Less eccentric than Austin and less frantic than Dallas, Belton offers a laid-back place where you can enjoy gorgeous Texas scenery, eat some really good food, hear great music, and take in the carefully preserved history of this part of the greatest state in the union.
+Less eccentric than Austin and less frantic than Dallas, Belton offers a laid-back place where you can enjoy gorgeous Texas scenery, eat great food, hear every genre of music, and take in the carefully preserved history of this part of the greatest state in the union.
 From its historic downtown area outward to its two welcoming lakes, Belton is loaded with opportunities for fun activities; it all depends on you.
 Here are a few of the best things to do in Belton.

 Discover Historic Downtown Belton